d8ahazard/Phlex/readme.md

 When installing XAMPP, we only require the PHP and Apache features.
 You can uncheck the rest of the options in installation if you have no need for them:

-MySQL, FileZilla FTP Server, Mercury Mail Server, Tomcat, Perl, phpMyAdmin, Webalizer, Fake Sendmail
+MySQL, FileZilla FTP Server, Mercury Mail Server, Tomcat, Perl, phpMyAdmin, Webalizer, Fake Sendmail...ain't nobody got time fo dat.

 Once installed, clone or download the Phlex directory to the root web directory of XAMPP, which should be the /htdocs folder.
 When done, the path should be something like C:\xampp\htdocs\phlex (windows) or usr/home/xampp/htdocs/phlex (linux).